SrBurns-rep/denv/README.md

 ```
 $ denv save file-name
 ```
-Load denv from a file
-:warning: When loading from a file all current variables are going to be overwritten!
+Load denv from a file (all current variables are going to be overwritten!)
 ```
 $ denv load file-name
 ```